vlrprbttst/partita-domani-a-roma/readme.md

 `gem install compass`

-Open the terminal in the root of the project and type `npm install`.
+Open the terminal in the root of the project and type `npm install --save-dev`.
 Once finished, type `bower install` for the bower dependencies.

 Once done, type `grunt` wait for it to end, a browser window will open with your website running and will watch for changes and live reload accordingly.